justin2004/weblog/DRAFTS/SPARQL_value_functions/README.md

 5) Download `aa.csv` (the .csv example) from this git repo and copy it into the SPARQL Anything directory.

 6) Run the bash command above (with the SPARQL query) and you should have your constructed triples!

+So with this `datething:parse` functionality you can triplify, say, a spreadsheet that has a variety of date representations in it and likely get most of the dates canonicalized so you can sort, filter, etc. on them in a SPARQL query.
+([Here](https://github.com/justin2004/weblog/tree/master/blend_google_sheet_with_wikidata) is my post on using SPARQL Anything to extract triples from a public google sheet.)

+Happy triplifying!